 2.5.39 The results of previous studies may sometimes be used to estimate the economic value of changes stemming from current programmes or policies.
 There will be increasing scope for using this 'benefit transfer' method as databases expand, though care must be taken to allow for different circumstances.
 The characteristics of the consumers or client group for which data exist may differ from those of the proposal under consideration.
 These factors can limit the extent to which values can be transferred or generalised.

 2.5.43 Costs and benefits that have not been valued should also be appraised; they should not be ignored simply because they cannot easily be valued.
 All costs and benefits must therefore be clearly described in an appraisal, and should be quantified where this is possible and meaningful.
-Guidance on the appraisal of non-monetary cost and benefits is given at Step 7.
+Guidance on the appraisal of non-monetary cost and benefits is given at step seven.